Fri Jan 27 2023

 A quarter of India’s population is under the age of 15 while a little over 50% of India is under the age of 29.
 A young nation with rising accessibility to technology and aspiration makes the Indian market ripe for the edtech sector.
 It’s no surprise the edtech industry is rapidly growing and from the current market size of ~$800 mn, it is expected to be a $30 bn industry in the next 10 years!

-Edtech is a capital-intensive business and requires large edtech funding to build products, meet marketing and operational expenses, acquisitions, and for every other business function required to build a successful organisation.
+Edtech is a capital-intensive business and requires large edtech funding, including debt capital, for startups to build products, meet marketing and operational expenses, acquisitions, and for every other business function required to build a successful organisation.
 Here’s an insight into the funding raised by major edtech companies in India.

 India’s home to 26,500+ angel investors!
 A rapid rise from just a handful of investors not long ago.
-Several of these angel investors do provide funding for edtech startups, however, most angel investments are small ticket sizes.
+Several of these angel investors do provide business loans for startups, however, most angel investments are small ticket sizes.
 It’s ideal for startups that are in the early stages but not suitable for edtech startups looking to raise a large round.

 Pros: